Code-Institute-Submissions/milestone-1-ucd/README.md

 ### Existing Features

 ### Features Left to Implement

-	•	Client Account & sign-in: to track selected meal plans, pre pay for personal training/yoga/nutritional food services.
+#### Feature 1:	Client Account & sign-in:
+I would like to create a customer client account where the client will have the ability to track which meals have been selected from a choice of meals, pre-pay for personal training (as well as select a slot for personal training), yoga and/or nutritional food services.

-	•	Full meal plan form.
+#### Feature 2: Full meal plan form.
 This will allow meals for the week to be selected by client.
+This will beincorporated in the Client Account above.

+#### Feature 3: Class booking form
-	•	A booking form for classes and Class schedule availability.
+I would like to add a booking form for classes.

+#### Feature 4: Class Availability
+I would like to add a table with class schedule availability as well as waitlist option when the classes are full.

 ## Technologies Used